What is Machine Perimeter Fencing?

 Today’s working conditions in developed nations are relatively safe compared to those in the past.
 During the past two centuries, improvements in technology, regulatory measures, and organized efforts to improve workplace safety have cut workplace injuries and deaths to a tiny fraction of what they used to be.
 Workplace fatalities dropped from 61 per 100,000 in 1913 to 3.4 per 100,000 in 2015.
 From 1992 to 2010, there was an average annual decrease in machine-related deaths of 2.8%.

 Machine guarding isn’t just a recommended add-on for warehouses with machinery areas; it’s an OSHA requirement.
 As part of their ongoing effort to reduce machinery-related injuries and deaths in the workplace, OSHA requires machinery areas in warehouses to be enclosed by appropriate safety fencing.
-Like or dislike, agree or disagree, machine perimeter fencing is legally required in warehouse machinery areas, and failure to comply may result in stiff penalties and fines.
+Like or dislike, machine perimeter fencing is legally required in warehouse machinery areas, and failure to comply may result in stiff penalties and fines.
 The potential cost of OSHA penalties or harm to personnel will put any of the inconvenience of machine perimeter fencing into perspective for most warehouse managers.

 Machine Guard Fencing Features and Specs

-A variety of locking options and door styles allow warehouse operators to hand pick the components that work best for their application.
-Considering the stakes (safety, wellbeing, employee morale, OSHA penalties), safety fencing is a cost effective solution that won’t crush the company’s bottom line.
-Made from high strength materials, machine safety fencing is not a recurring cost, but a stable long-term safety investment.
+A variety of locking options and door styles allow warehouse operators to hand-pick the components that work best for their applications.
+Considering the stakes (safety, well-being, employee morale, OSHA penalties), safety fencing is a cost-effective solution that won’t crush the company’s bottom line.
+Made from high-strength materials, machine safety fencing is not a recurring cost but a stable long-term safety investment.